Paul-Wortmann/Grume/readme.md

 This is Frost and Flame, a free/open source computer game.

-- More information can be found in the game_guide.pdf file.

 About:
 -----
 Frost and Flame is still in its early stages of infancy.